matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 will only see encrypted data and not be able to read the user's data.
 VPN also enables users to access content that is blocked in their geographic location, by assigning a new IP address of a different location.
+There are two main types of VPNs:
+a) Remote access VPNs.
+b) Site-to-site VPNs.
-There are two main types of VPNs:Remote access VPNs and site-to-site VPNs: A remote access VPN allows individual users to securely connect to a private network from a remote location.
+A remote access VPN allows individual users to securely connect to a private network from a remote location.
 While a site-to-site VPN allows multiple remote locations to securely connect to a central private network.

 284) Multi-core, modern concurrency constraints?
 Answer: Modern computers have multiple cores, which allows them to perform multiple tasks at the same time.
 This is known as concurrency.
 However, concurrency can also introduce new challenges and constraints that need to be addressed in order to take full advantage of the multiple cores.
-Data Race: When multiple threads are accessing and modifying the same shared data simultaneously without proper synchronization, it can lead to unexpected and inconsistent results.
+a) Data Race: When multiple threads are accessing and modifying the same shared data simultaneously without proper synchronization, it can lead to unexpected and inconsistent results.
-a) Deadlock: When two or more threads are blocked, waiting for each other to release a resource, it can lead to a deadlock.
+b) Deadlock: When two or more threads are blocked, waiting for each other to release a resource, it can lead to a deadlock.
 Deadlocks can cause the program to hang indefinitely and can be difficult to detect and diagnose.
-b) Starvation: When a thread is not able to access a shared resource because other threads are holding the resource, it can lead to starvation.
+c) Starvation: When a thread is not able to access a shared resource because other threads are holding the resource, it can lead to starvation.
 Starvation can cause a thread to be blocked indefinitely and can lead to poor performance.
-c) Priority Inversion: When a high-priority thread is blocked by a low-priority thread, it can lead to a priority inversion.
+d) Priority Inversion: When a high-priority thread is blocked by a low-priority thread, it can lead to a priority inversion.
 Priority inversion can cause a high-priority thread to be blocked indefinitely, leading to poor performance.
-d) Memory Consistency: With multiple cores, it is possible that different cores may have different views of memory.
+e) Memory Consistency: With multiple cores, it is possible that different cores may have different views of memory.
 This can lead to unexpected behavior and can be difficult to debug.
 To address these constraints, various synchronization constructs such as locks, semaphores, and monitors are used to ensure that shared resources are accessed in a safe and predictable manner.